ABOUT LJMU HISTORY

 Getting out of the lecture hall: International fieldwork and student excursions

 LJMU History is dedicated to providing our students with an international experience during their time with us.
-This comes via our International Fieldwork Module, which has previously included a university funded trip for students to Madrid (to study the Spanish Civil War, 1936-1939) and Berlin (to study Holocaust history).
-Currently, our International Fieldwork Module - Modern France - includes a supervised trip to Normandy, where students get to view the beaches that were used as landing grounds on D-Day, as well as other historic sites tied to the history of France in the Second World War.
+This comes via our Level 5 International Fieldwork Module, which has previously included a university funded trip for students to Madrid (to study the Spanish Civil War, 1936-1939) and France (to study the history of Normandy).
+Currently, our International Fieldwork Module - Modern Germany - includes a supervised trip to Berlin where students learn about the history of the Holocaust.
+We also run a more informal field trip at Level 4 that involves guided tours of historical cities and museums.
+The destination for this field trip alters every year but, previously, we have taken our new students to Dublin, Edinburgh and Newcastle.

-This commitment to LJMU History to educating outside of the classroom both builds a sense of community within the student cohort, and delivers a well-rounded teaching and learning experience, which opens students' eyes to the history that lies on their doorstep.
+LJMU History's commitment to educating outside of the classroom both builds a sense of community within the student cohort, and delivers a well-rounded teaching and learning experience, which opens students' eyes to the history that lies on their doorstep.

 The secret to success: How we teach and our students learn